yashtalwar/Hestia/README.md

 # Hestia
-JP Morgan Code For Good Hackathon Project

-Hestia An application focused on creating communities for causes, hosting events, and publishing information.
+Hestia is an application focused on creating communities for causes, hosting events, and publishing information.

 # Stack & Technologies